Oct 25 2008

 2. Am I comfortable with the direction my life is headed?

 The one thing you can count on in life is change.
 Because our lives are always shifting and changing it’s important to stay conscious about the direction it’s going.
 Check in with yourself.
 Ask, am I comfortable with this course my life is taking.
 Remember, its never too late to adjust course.
-Every small adjustment is a in you want– instead of the life that just happens to you.
+Every small adjustment is a conscious choice in creating a life you want– instead of the life that just happens to you.

 3. Is there anything about me, that if changed, would dramatically enhance my life?